 Keep the rural area rural.
 Throughout the public engagement process, community members emphasized the importance of preserving the subarea's rural character and limiting residential and commercial growth.
 Retention of forests and wildlife habitat are critical components of this rural character.
 They were also particularly concerned about development that could increase transportation impacts on rural roads, contribute to noise or air quality issues, or create code enforcement challenges.

 Support for existing low-density residential.
 Consistent with the Comprehensive Plan, community members expressed support for maintaining low-density housing while restricting zoning that would allow for the development of duplexes and triplexes.
-However, rural accessory dwelling units (ADUs) were generally supported.
+However, rural accessory dwelling units (ADUs) were generally supported under certain circumstances.
 Residents viewed ADUs as a way to support multigenerational living, offer more flexible housing options, and create opportunities for extra income—all without significantly changing the character of the community.

 Protect our healthy forests.
 Besides providing wood and paper products, the extensive “environmental services” provided by these forests are critical to our lifestyle.
 Retention of the Forest Production District and the Cedar River/Ravensdale Rural Forest Focus Area, and continuation of programs like Designated Forestlands, Transfer of Development Rights, and Conservation Easements are all important means to protect this most-critical resource.

 Concern about new and expanded industrial activities and uses.
-Community members expressed concern about certain new industrial projects and the expansion of existing industrial and mineral resource operations, citing traffic impacts, noise disturbances, and potential air and water quality impacts.
+Community members expressed deep concern about certain new industrial projects and the expansion of existing industrial and mineral resource operations, citing traffic impacts, noise disturbances, and potential air and water quality impacts.
 Examples include operators who are essentially running large-scale landfilling operations in the name of “mine reclamation.”

 Maintain existing limits for commercial zoning.
-Community members generally expressed support for retaining the existing limits of the commercial zoning.
+Community members generally expressed support for retaining the existing limits of the commercial zoning and keep RNCCs business only, not housing.

 KC Permitting practices for large-scale repeat offenders.
-The permitting process for large-scale, commercial operators who repeatedly violate Permit Conditions, or County Code/Policy, need serious improvement.
+The permitting process for large-scale, commercial operators who repeatedly violate Permit Conditions, or County Code/Policy, needs serious improvement.
 Examples include:

 Renewal of permits that are not in compliance with permit terms, County code/policy, continuing need, or continued qualification of operator;